 The employer, owner, and/or manager are responsible for maintaining the lift units in good, serviceable condition.
+Any parts found to be worn, damaged, or broken must be replaced with parts approved by the original lift manufacturer.
 Employees must be trained on how to inspect lift units.
 Before each use of a lift unit, the operator must visually inspect the lift unit for any abnormal conditions.
 Any lift unit subjected to an abnormal load or shock must be immediately removed from service and given a thorough inspection.
 The employer, owner, and/or manager must inspect (or appoint a knowledgeable person to inspect) each lift unit regularly.
 Regular inspections should be made weekly (if the lift unit is used only intermittently).
 Regular inspections should include the following:

-- Check for any visual cracks, chips, or other signs of excessive wear. - Raise and lower the lift carriage through its full range (up and down)-it should move smoothly. - Inspect the slide pad contact surfaces for damage, such as gouging, warping, etc. - ✤ All controls should operate smoothly and freely. - Inspect the lift unit for oil leaks.
-If oil leaks occur, investigate and correct the source of the leakage (refer to Section 9.2 of this manual).
+- Check for any visual cracks, chips, or other signs of excessive wear. - ✤ Raise and lower the lift carriage through its full range (up and down)-it should move smoothly. - ✤ Inspect the slide pad and roller contact surfaces for damage, such as gouging, warping, etc. - ✤ All controls should operate smoothly and freely. - Inspect the lift unit for oil leaks.
+If oil leaks occur, investigate and correct the source of the leakage (refer to Section 9.3 of this manual).
 WARNING!
 Clean up any oil leakage immediately.
 Oil left on the floor can create a slipping hazard. - Inspect the down stop catch pawl to make certain it rotates forward and backward freely.
 If the catch pawl does not move freely it may need to be greased.
 Refer to Section 9 of this manual. - Check the positioning of the down stop catch pawl.
 Refer to Section 9 of this manual.